NatalieKch/WindowsServerVM/README.md

 <h1>Set Up a Windows Server VM in Azure</h1>

-In this project I’ll present to you how to set up a Windows Server 2022 VM in Azure, to connect to that server using Azure Bastion, to set up a static IP and install key features for practicing some tasks in Active Directory.
+In this project I’ll present to you how to set up a Windows Server 2022 VM in Azure, how to connect to that Windows server using Azure Bastion, to set up a static IP and install key features for practicing some tasks in Active Directory.
 So those features will be: Active Directory, DNS and DHCP.
 <br />